FTBpro/go-workshop/README.md

 * `func (h *FactsHandler) Ping(w http.ResponseWriter, r *http.Request)`
 * `func (h *FactsHandler) Facts(w http.ResponseWriter, r *http.Request)`

 > Move the anonymous `http.HandleFunc` from main and put as this struct's methods (these with the signature `func(w http.ResponseWriter, r *http.Request)`)

-In main, init `FactsHandler` struct with the `factStore`.\
+In main, init `FactsHandler` struct with the `factStore`.

-> Since we are already importing `net/http` in main, we need to rename the name we will use for our own http ([How to import and use different packages of the same name](https://stackoverflow.com/questions/10408646/how-to-import-and-use-different-packages-of-the-same-name-in-go-language))\
+> Since we are already importing `net/http` in main, we need to rename the name we will use for our own http ([How to import and use different packages of the same name](https://stackoverflow.com/questions/10408646/how-to-import-and-use-different-packages-of-the-same-name-in-go-language))
 For example

 ```go
 import (
 	"net/http"
 	facthttp "github.com/FTBpro/go-workshop/coolfacts/exercise8/http"
 )
 ```

 ```go
 handlerer := facthttp.FactsHandler{
 	FactStore: &factsStore,
 }
 ```

-From main, replcae the anonymous functions and use this handlerer methods for registering to the entpoints
+From main, replace the anonymous functions and use this handlerer methods for registering to the entpoints

 For example:

 ```go
 http.HandleFunc("/ping", handlerer.Ping)
 ```

 ***

 ## Exercise 7 - add ticker for updating the facts <img src="https://github.com/egonelbre/gophers/blob/master/vector/superhero/zorro.svg" width="55">

 ### Goal

 Use go channel and ticker for updating the fact inventory

 ### End result

 Every const time a ticker will send a signal to a `thread` (go built-in) that will fetch new fact from provider (mentalfloss)

 ### Steps
 1. Init a context.WithCancel (remember to defer its closer…)
 2. Add a function - func updateFactsWithTicker(ctx context.Context, updateFunc func() error)
     1. (Outside from updateFactsWithTicker) Create the updateFunc from step 7.2. that updates the store from an external provider
     2. (Within the updateFactsWithTicker) Create a time.NewTicker
     3. (Within the updateFactsWithTicker) Add a go routine with a function that accepts the context
         1. Inside the function add an endless loop that will select from the channel (the ticker channel and the context one)
             1. If the ticker channel (ticker.C) was selected - use the given updateFunc to update store
             2. If the context channel (context.Done()) was selected -return (it means the main closed the context)